shorepine/alles/README.md

    * noise
    * PCM, reading from a baked-in buffer of percussive and misc samples
    * karplus-strong string with adjustable feedback (can have up to 2 per synth)
-   * An operator / algorithm-based frequency modulation synth, similar to a DX7
+   * An operator / algorithm-based frequency modulation synth, very close to a DX7
  * Up to 32 biquad low-pass, bandpass or hi-pass filters with cutoff and resonance, can be assigned to any oscillator
  * An additive partial synthesizer with an analysis front end to play back long strings of breakpoint-based sine waves
  * Oscillators can be specified by frequency in floating point or midi note